swaroop-khan/weather-app/README.md

-# weather-app
+# Weather App 🌤️

-A lightweight Python script that provides users with instantaneous weather data for a city of their choice.
-By leveraging the OpenWeatherMap API, the program bridges the gap between complex atmospheric data and a simple, user-friendly interface.
+A Python CLI script that fetches real-time weather data for any city using the OpenWeatherMap API.

+## Features
+- 🔍 Search weather by any city name
+- 🌡️ Shows current temperature in °C
+- 💧 Shows humidity percentage
+- 🌤️ Weather description with emojis

+## How to Run

+1. Clone the repo